martel-innovate/deep-log-inspection/README.md

  * `log-client/monasca-log-agent/`: Dockerfile and logstash.conf for remote Monasca Log Agent

-A number of custom dependency containers are also here:
+A custom dependency container is also here:

- * `log-server/kafka/`: Dockerfile for k8s-compatible kafka
  * `log-server/keystone/`: Dockerfile for development keystone

 [1]: https://www.fiware.org/